dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 5 Wickelgren.md

 - $\mathrm{Fix}(I)$ contains two real points: hyperbolic
 - A complex conjugate pair: elliptic

 So we'll associate an involution to $L$, and port over these notions of hyperbolic/elliptic.
+As we'll see later, for each point on $L$, there will be a unique other point